WWII & D-Day War Cemeteries and Memorials in Normandy

 Allied – United Kingdom and Commonwealth

 Close to the Bayeux Tapestry and the Normandy Battle Museum, this is the largest Commonwealth cemetery in France.
-It holds over 4,600 graves and a memorial to 1,800 missing soldiers.
-The site is peaceful and well-maintained, ideal for a reflective visit to a military cemetery in Normandy.
+More than 4,600 graves are laid out here, along with a memorial to nearly 1,800 soldiers with no known grave.

 🇩🇪 German War Cemeteries – La Cambe & Marigny